mahdiheidari721/RACE_Attention/README.md

 - A linear time and memory attention implementation that approximates the exponentiated angular kernel.
 - Drop-in for Softmax Attention during pre-training.
 - Achieves competetive accuracy as other Linear Attenion baselines and quadratic Softmax Attention.
 - Scales to 75 million tokens on Intel Xeon® Gold 5220R CPU and to 12 million tokens on NVVIDA GH200 GPU.
+- For more information read the (pre-print)[https://arxiv.org/pdf/2510.04008].

 # User-Guide